cajuncoding/SqlAppLockHelper/README.md

 #### Locking Scopes (maps to the `@LockOwner` parameter of `sp_getapplock`):
 There are two scopes for Locks that are supported:
- - Session Scope (requires expclit release; implemented as IDisposable/IAsyncDisposable to provide reliable release via C# `using` pattern)
+ - Session Scope (will automatically be released by Sql Server when the Sql Connection is disposed/closed; or may be optionally explicitly released).
- - Transaction Scope (can be optionally released, but will automatically be released by SqlServer when Transaction is Commited/Rolled-back/Closed).
+ - Transaction Scope (Will automatically be released by Sql Server when Sql Transaction is Commited/Rolled-back/Closed; or can be optionally explicitly released).

+ Note: Explicit release can be done anytime from the `SqlServerAppLock` class returned from an acquired lock, and is also intrinsically done via IDisposable/IAsyncDisposable on the `SqlServerAppLock` class to provide reliable release when scope closes via C# `using` pattern.

 #### Usage Notes:
- - The generally recommended approach is to use the *Transaction* scope because it is slightly safer (e.g. more resilient agains abandoned locks) by allowing the Locks to automatically expire with the Transaction; and is the default behavior of Sql Server.
+ - The generally recommended approach is to use the *Transaction* scope because it is slightly safer (e.g. more resilient against abandoned locks) by allowing the Locks to automatically expire with the Transaction; and is the default behavior of Sql Server.
-    - However the *Session* scope is reliably implemented via IDisposable/IAsyncDisposable C# interfaces leaving the main residual risk of Database communication or Network issues, whereby if we can't communicate with the DB then we can't explicity release the lock.
+   - However the *Session* scope is reliably implemented as long as you always close/dispose of the connection and/or via the `SqlServerAppLock` class; which also implements IDisposable/IAsyncDisposable C# interfaces.
  - The lock _acquisition timeout_ value is the value (in seconds) for which Sql Server will try and wait for Lock Acquisition.
 By specifying Zero
 (0 seconds) then Sql Server will attempt to get the lock but immediately fail lock acquisition and return if it cannot acquire the lock.